tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_wikis.md

 * **Limited branding**.
 All Github wikis look the same.
 * **Open access on the web**.
 If your docs need to be private, Github isn't the place to put them.
 * **No structure**.
-The Github wiki pages give you a blank page and basically allow to add sections.
+The Github wiki pages give you a blank page and basically allow you to add sections.
 You won't be able to do any advanced styling or sexy-looking interactive API doc.

 ## Create a Github wiki and publish content on a sample page
 {{activity}}